dhrruvsharma/FoodFind/README.md

 ### 4. **Category Filter**
    - A filter dropdown or sidebar allows users to filter products by category (e.g., beverages, dairy, snacks).
-   - The list of categories is dynamically fetched from the OpenFoodFacts API.

 ### 5. **Sort Functionality**
    - Users can sort the displayed food products by: